Willcox-Research-Group/rom-operator-inference-Python3/DETAILS.md

 ## Index of Notation

 We generally denote scalars in lower case, vectors in bold lower case, matrices in upper case, and indicate low-dimensional quantities with a hat.
-In the code, a low-dimensional quantity ends with an underscore, so that the `ReducedModel` class follows some principles from the [scikit-learn](https://scikit-learn.org/stable/index.html) [API](https://scikit-learn.org/stable/developers/contributing.html#apis-of-scikit-learn-objects).
+In the code, a low-dimensional quantity ends with an underscore, so that the model classes follow some principles from the [scikit-learn](https://scikit-learn.org/stable/index.html) [API](https://scikit-learn.org/stable/developers/contributing.html#apis-of-scikit-learn-objects).

 #### Dimensions